OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-42.md

 Reuben responded, “Did I not tell you not to sin against the boy?
 But you would not listen!
 Now justice for his blood is required.”

 ## Genesis 42:23
-They did not realise that Joseph could understand them, since he was using an interpreter.
+They were unaware that Joseph could understand them, since he was using an interpreter.

 ## Genesis 42:24
 Joseph turned away from them and wept, but then returned and spoke to them again.
 He took Simeon from them and bound him before their eyes.